 A Short History (1982)

-Two years ago a group of community volunteers recognized the need for a food bank in Western New York and pioneered the effort to establish one.
+In 1980 a group of community volunteers recognized the need for a food bank in Western New York and pioneered the effort to establish one.
 The Community Food Action Organization, located at 70 Harvard Place, provided use of its facilities and staff to the “Food Bank Group” to organize around the problem of food distribution to the needy.
 The Buffalo Area Metropolitan Ministries Organization, Catholic Charities, Council of Churches, Boy Scouts of America, United Methodist Women and other community agencies have contributed limited start-up seed money.

 The group made contact with the National Food Bank Network, Second Harvest which began in Arizona and now includes food banks in 43 cities.
 Through the National Network and solicitation of local food industries, the group was able to receive food and distribute it to some 50 agencies in the Buffalo area.
 Its local expertise plus research, consultation with the Second Harvest Network and study of the Network’s guidelines helped the group to realize that a central clearinghouse was needed in order to: